d-one/brick-by-brick/README.md

 3. Click on `Add Repo` and paste this [URL](https://github.com/d-one/brick-by-brick) into `Git repository`
 4. Click on `Create Repo`

-Now you should see a repository named `sds-brick-by-brick` under your own directory.
+Now you should see a repository named `brick-by-brick` under your own directory.

 ## Create a personal cluster to your workspace.
 1. Click on the `Compute` tab in the navigation menu to the left.